carrot-kpi/monorepo/packages/ui/README.md

 ```
 pnpm install @fontsource/ibm-plex-mono
 pnpm install @fontsource/inter
+// or
+yarn add @fontsource/ibm-plex-mono
+yarn add @fontsource/inter
+// or
+npm install @fontsource/ibm-plex-mono
+npm install @fontsource/inter
 ```

-In order to use the library in your app, simply wrap it with the exported `CarrotUIProvider`, and add the following in your entrypoint:
+The library is ready to use after adding the following to your entrypoint:

 ```
 import "@fontsource/ibm-plex-mono/400.css";